tad34s/piskvorky-rl-maturitni-prace/README.md

 3. To run the graphical interface, run main.py in the package interface.
 ## Architecture
 The project contains three packages: piskvorky, interface, and bot.
-- Package Piskvorky is the game engine.
+- Package `piskvorky` is the game engine.
 It contains useful functions and the Pisvkorky class.
-- Interface uses PyGame to create a graphical interface for the game.
+- `interface` uses PyGame to create a graphical interface for the game.
 - The bot package contains the Players package.
 All the player classes use the abstract class Player.
   - All players have the following attributes: name, to_train, and methods: move, new_game, game_end